 - Keep the setting low or, more preferably, off when you are not in that room or not in the house at all.
 This can significantly cut down your electric bill and is one of the easiest and best things you can do to save money in the winter.

 - Make sure your thermostat knows when you are home, sleeping, and running around the house.
 If you’re not home, you may want the thermostat turned off.
 If you’re asleep, you may be comfortable with the thermostat at a lower temperature like the mid-60s instead of the average upper 60s or even into the 70s.
 When you are sleeping, make sure the rest of the house is not being heated until an hour or so before you wake up to ensure that it is warm for you when you walk into the room.
 Most smart thermostats have time settings on when to change temperatures automatically.

 - Check the warnings and alerts on your thermostat’s screen.
 Some thermostats will tell you when the filter should be changed, which can be quite helpful.

 Changes Around the House

 Walk around your home and do a quick “energy audit.”
 More than likely there’s at least a couple of things you could change that could save you money each winter!
 Here’s a quick list of things you should check for:

-Energy efficient LED light bulbs are a cheaper alternative to lighting that are even being pushed by the government.
+- Energy efficient LED light bulbs are a cheaper alternative to lighting that is even being pushed by the government.
 LED light bulbs save energy, and give out the same amount of light as your standard bulb.